-When a public company gives shares of their stock to an employee, often the funds are held in escrow.
+When a public company gives shares of its stock to an employee, the funds are often held in escrow.
 The owner of the shares is not able to sell their stock while in escrow.

-Escrow shares are common when a company is in the process of a merger or acquisition or when shares of a stock is given to an employee.
+Escrow shares are common when a company is in the process of a merger or acquisition or when shares of a stock are given to an employee.

-Money put into holding for seller to make repairs within a certain time frame.
-If there are repairs the seller has promised to make, an escrow holdback is a way of ensuring the repairs are done, and on time.
+Money is put into holding for the seller to make repairs within a certain time frame.
+If there are repairs the seller has promised to make, an escrow holdback is a way of ensuring the repairs are done and on time.

-The escrow fee is determined by the purchase price.
+The purchase price determines the escrow fee.
 Many companies charge per side, with both the buyer and seller paying half of the fee.
 Paying $2 for every $1,000 plus a $200 fee.

-The time frame that a third-parts holds the down payment and earnest money deposit until all terms of the real estate agreement are met is know as the escrow period.
+The time frame that a third-parts holds the down payment and earnest money deposit until all terms of the real estate agreement are met is known as the escrow period.

 If any contingency is not met.
-For instance, the buyer is unable to get approved for a loan, the buyer can get their money in escrow returned.
+For instance, the buyer cannot get approved for a loan; the buyer can get their money in escrow returned.